OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 ![](octopus-exportpath-original.png)

-After some re-configuration these are the variables I now have configured.
+After some re-configuration, these are the variables I now have configured.

 ![](octopus-project-variables.png)